Skip to content

 Follow these steps to create monorepositories and define their sub-repositories either manually or through a bulk CSV upload.

 1. Navigate to the Asset Management page.
-Ensure the assets are grouped by Organization.
+Ensure that assets are grouped by Organization and that the Asset Type is set to Repositories.

 2. Select the vertical ellipsis (three dots) on the right of any repository and choose Create Monorepo.